 Most of us are under the impression that opposites attract.
-This may be true for magnets and couples in bad romances, but when it comes to the spirit, the opposite is true: like attracts like.
+And although this may be true for magnets and couples in bad romances, when it comes to the spirit, the opposite is true: like attracts like.

 In its simplest form, this means that if you learn to harness the power of positive thinking, you’ll attract more positive circumstances.